jmgress/futureofswe/slides/Slides.md

 Who I am
 Done 100's of Prototypes
-Taken 10 applications to Production ranging from simple RAG to more complex Agentic systems -->
+Taken 10 applications to Production ranging from simple RAG to more complex Agentic systems

+What a great time to be in Tech in Tampa Bay
+-->

 ---